 However, if you stand out in any way during jury selection, such as by objecting to the questionnaire, you will most likely be removing yourself from the possibility of serving on that jury.
 This may leave the defendant with no fully informed jurors.

 Consider how you can answer the questions without unnecessarily providing too much detail.
 As some of the more detailed juror questionnaires are essentially an early stage of jury selection, you may find some of the tips on pages 2-3 of the Surviving Voir Dire brochure helpful in filling out the paperwork.

 Appearing for Jury Duty

 Once you check in for jury duty, you are part of the pool of jurors who may be called to hear a trial.
-You may be called at some point during as a prospective juror in a particular case, or you may released without ever being considered for a jury when enough jurors have been selected for the trials taking place that day.
+You may be called at some point as a prospective juror in a particular case, or you may be released without ever being considered for a jury when enough jurors have been selected for the trials taking place that day.